 Drop biscuits are a type of biscuit that is incredibly easy to make because the dough is simply dropped or spooned onto a baking sheet, eliminating the need for rolling or cutting.
 They are a popular choice for a quick bread side dish.

-A bit fluffier like our Cornmeal Muffins with Buttermilk.
+A bit fluffier like our Cornmeal Muffins.
 Keep in mind that the shape and texture will be different, I prefer rolled but wanted to add this option too.

 how to cut biscuit dough